comp426-2022-spring/a99-maia/README.md

 1. Front end and Design lead - Cecilia
 2. Back end lead - Xavier and Stefano
 3. Database lead - Sagar

-## Check in with instructional staff

-Schedule a few times throughout the rest of the semester for your team to check-in with your assigned instructional staff member during their scheduled office hours.

-## Assignment instructions

-And that is about all you need to get started.

-All the rest of the assignment instructions are available at: https://comp426.johndmart.in/a/99

-Good skill and be creative!